Mandated Federal Policies

 Student Handbook Notice

-While every effort is made to ensure the accuracy of the information provided in the Student Handbook as of its publication date on September 1st, 2017, it must be understood that all information described herein are subject to change or elimination at any time without notice or published amendment to the Student Handbook.
-In addition, Washington College reserves the right to make changed at any time, without prior notice, to other programs, policies and regulations, procedures, fees and charges, and other information that is described in this Student Handbook or on any page that resides under the DNS registration of washcoll.edu.
+While every effort is made to ensure the accuracy of the information provided in the Student Handbook as of its publication date in August prior to the beginning of the academic year, it must be understood that all information described herein are subject to change or elimination at any time without notice or published amendment to the Student Handbook.
+In addition, Washington College reserves the right to make changes at any time, without prior notice, to other programs, policies and regulations, procedures, fees and charges, and other information that is described in this Student Handbook or on any page that resides under the DNS registration of washcoll.edu.